trebleshot/android/README.md

 * Spanish
 * Turkish

 Go to the [translation page](https://hosted.weblate.org/engage/TrebleShot/) on Weblate to see all available languages, or to start a new translation.
 Huge thanks to all language contributors.
-If you want to contribute to any language, please follow [this link](https://plus.google.com/106757789289468250718/posts/RkXh8nhckxG).
+If you want to contribute to any language for the first time, please read [this post](https://plus.google.com/106757789289468250718/posts/RkXh8nhckxG) first.

-This application is licenced under GPL-2.0+ and uses some components licenced under Apache License, Version 2.0
+This application is licensed under GPL-2.0+ and uses some components licensed under Apache License, Version 2.0